nwn-dotnet/NWN.Core/README.md

             ObjectSelf = old;
         }

-        //Closures are for events that happen separately on the stack, specifically AssignCommand, DelayCommand,
+        // Closures are for events that happen separately on the stack, specifically AssignCommand, DelayCommand,
         // and ActionDoCommand.
 Most implementations do not change these. public void ClosureAssignCommand(uint obj, ActionDelegate func) {
             if (Internal.NativeFunctions.ClosureAssignCommand(obj, NextEventId) != 0)